Book Marketing Can Thrive During Holiday Time

 True or False:

-- Media are less responsive around the holidays, and many are on vacation.
+- Media are less responsive to publicity pitches around the holidays, and many are on vacation.

-- It’s best not to have your author publicist do any work this time of year, as efforts will be wasted and there aren’t good opportunities.
+- It’s best not to have your author publicist work during December; there aren’t excellent opportunities.

-The answer is a resounding “false” to all of the above.
-In the world of author promotion and book marketing, the holiday time gets blown out of proportion in terms of its impact.
+At Smith Publicity, we could answer a resounding “false” to all of the above.
+In the world of author promotion and book marketing, the impact of holiday time on the media’s availability is often blown out of proportion.

-The fact is, the world does not stop between Thanksgiving and Christmas.
+The fact is, promotional opportunities do not cease between Thanksgiving and Christmas.
 Newspapers and online media still have space to fill.
-Magazines, newsletters and special interest blogs all still write about whatever special interest they cover.
-Radio and TV shows still interview authors about a wide variety of topics that are not related to the holidays.
-Breaking news still breaks – and stories that you as an author/expert can comment on will still be happening.
+Magazines, newsletters, and special-interest blogs all still write about whatever interest area they cover.
+Shows on radio and TV still interview authors about a wide variety of topics that are not related to the holidays.
+Breaking news still breaks – and stories that you, as an author/expert, can comment on, will always be happening.

-So, holiday “down time” can be the prime time for book publicity, ebook marketing and social media initiatives.
+We often remind authors that perceived holiday downtime could be the prime time for book publicity, ebook marketing, and social media initiatives.
 Here are some tips:

-- Take advantage of the fact that so many authors think the holidays are a bad time for promotion, and ramp your own marketing efforts up!
-It’s just common sense, and in such a competitive industry such as publishing, you want to leverage anything you can to stand out from the many, many books out there.
-You have less competition and fewer authors vying for media attention, so go, go, go!
+- Ramp up your book promotion to take advantage of the fact that so many authors think the holidays are a terrible time for marketing.
+It’s common sense, and in such a competitive industry such as publishing, you want to leverage anything you can to stand out from the many, many books out there.
+You have less competition and fewer authors vying for media attention, so promote actively during December.

-- Offer producers at news feature and general interest outlets a fresh alternative to holiday pitches.
-Let’s face it, most of us get just a bit weary of the incessant holiday-oriented programming on news feature TV and radio shows.
-Offer media something fresh and different to offset the over-saturation of holiday coverage.
+- Offer producers at news features and general interest outlets a fresh alternative to holiday pitches.
+Let’s face it, most of us become fatigued by incessant holiday-oriented programming on news feature TV and radio shows.
+Offer media something fresh and different to offset the over-saturation of holiday pitches.

-- Give the gift of your book.
+- Give the gift of your book as a marketing tactic.
 In the spirit of the holidays, when you reach out to radio and TV producers, announce that you’ll give away a set number of copies of your book to callers or audience members.
-This can work surprisingly well!
+It can work surprisingly well.

-- Target the new year.
-Don’t wait until after the new year begins to pitch your New Year’s resolution angle related to your book.
-You’ll be too late for many outlets, or, you’ll be pitching when every one else is pitching.
-Producers and editors line up their guests and stories weeks in advance, so pitch early and often!
+- Start on book promotion for the new year early.
+Don’t wait until after January 1 to pitch a New Year’s resolution angle related to your book.
+You’ll be too late for many outlets, or you’ll be pitching when everyone else is pitching.
+Producers and editors line up their guests and stories weeks in advance.

-The bottom line: Take advantage of the holidays and give yourself the gift of quality book marketing time!
+The bottom line: Publicize your book during the holidays and give yourself the gift of quality book marketing time.